bogo8liuk/MOVIDA/README.md

 # MOVIDA

 Movida is a project with educational purposes, as part of the exam of the course "Algoritmi e Strutture dati" at Alma Mater Studiorum University of Bologna.
-The idea behind MOVIDA is to apply various algorithms and data structures in order to
+The idea behind MOVIDA is to apply various algorithms and data structures in order to interact with a knowledge-base about movies.

 ##### Authors